pkovanen/salesgong/README.md

 * Works with several CRMs, instructions for Pipedrive provided below
 * Easy to customize the "gong" sound

+## Please note that at the moment you have to keep the app in foreground.

 ## How to make the gong work with Pipedrive

 In addition to Pipedrive, you need [Zapier](https://www.zapier.com) and [Pusher](https://www.pusher.com) accounts.
 Both are very easy to set up and free plans should be suitable for most uses.
 Zapier is used to inform Pusher whenever a deal is won in Pipedrive.
 The Android app in turn gets information of this new won deal via Pusher.